How to write the perfect personal statement

 • How do your current or previous studies relate to your chosen subject?

-• What skills or experience do you think will make you suited for studying this course at university?
+• What skills do you have that will make you suited for studying this course at university?

 • Have you taken part in any other activities that demonstrate your interest in the course?